erasmus-without-paper/ewp-specs-architecture/README.md

      These conflicts can appear in some APIs, but only those in which the client is allowed to *change* something on the server.
-When edit conflicts are detected, the server MUST respond with the **HTTP 409** error status (see also [here][http-409]), preferrably along with some message for the user (the `<user-message>` element).
+When edit conflicts are detected, the server MUST respond with the **HTTP 409** error status (see also [here][http-409]), preferably along with some message for the user (the `<user-message>` element).

-     Any possible edit conflicts SHOULD be described in respective APIs.
+     Any possible edit conflicts SHOULD be described in the respective APIs.

  * If some other **server error** occurs while processing the request (i.e. uncaught exception), then servers MUST respond with the **HTTP 500** status,